 Log Users Out of Applications

-Enterprise users will typically have SSO enabled for multiple applications (e.g.: SharePoint, a few .NET applications, a few Java applications, Zendesk).
-In this case it's very common that when users sign out, this needs to happen for all of their applications.
+Enterprise users typically have Single Sign-on (SSO) enabled for multiple applications (e.g., SharePoint, a few .NET applications, a few Java applications, Zendesk).
+In this case, when users sign out, often they must be signed out for all of their applications.

-The logout endpoint in Auth0 works in one of two ways:
+The Auth0 RP-initiated logout endpoint works in one of two ways:

-- Clears the SSO cookie in Auth0 and sign out the user from the IdP (such as ADFS or Google).
+Signs the user out from the identity provider (IdP) (such as ADFS or Google).

 Redirecting users to the logout endpoint does not cover the scenario where users need to be signed out of all of the applications they used.
-In the user's SSO session, Auth0 keeps track of each application the user signs in to.
+If you need to provide this functionality you will have to handle this in one of two ways: